arturwojnar/blog/content/articles/events-are-domain-atoms.md

 <img class="article-image" src="/articles/events-are-domain-atoms/cover.webp" alt="" loading="eager" fetchpriority="high" />

 Last year was a marathon of learning for me.
 I've finally tried event sourcing, and I love it! ❤️ The shift towards it may not have been difficult, because I was already deep in event-driven architecture.
-Realising one tiny detail convinced me I can be more business-oriented and closer to the domain language than I was.
+I decided to do so after realising one tiny detail, which convinced me I could be more business-oriented and closer to the domain language than I was.

 What detail was that?
 I realised that events are atoms in the domain world.